psto/episteme/tools/text-editor/README.md

 ## Other editors I use

-* [VSCodium](https://vscodium.com/) - a community-driven, freely-licensed binary distribution of Microsoft’s editor VSCode.
+* [VSCodium](https://vscodium.com/) - a community-driven, freely-licensed binary distribution of Microsoft's editor VSCode.
 Second best choice for me after Neovim.